 The configuration given in this article lets you set up a local network between Raspberry Pi board and a laptop using an Ethernet cable.
 It is a simple and convenient configuration to access Raspberry Pi remotely.

-There are three things needed to configure the setup: Raspberry Pi with an SD card running Raspbian operating system (OS), laptop running Linux OS—I prefer Ubuntu 16.04—and Ethernet cable to set up a connection between Raspberry Pi and laptop (Fig. 1).
+To configure the setup, you will need three components: a Raspberry Pi with an SD card running the Raspbian operating system, a laptop running a Linux OS (I prefer Ubuntu 16.04), and an Ethernet cable to establish a connection between the Raspberry Pi and the laptop (see Fig. 1).

-The laptop must have an Internet connection to install a few software packages.
-The same connection can be shared with Raspberry Pi using an Ethernet cable to install required packages.
+The laptop must have an internet connection to install several software packages.
+This same connection can be shared with the Raspberry Pi using an Ethernet cable to facilitate package installation.

 Configure Ethernet connection on Ubuntu to share its network with hosts connected to it—in this case, Raspberry Pi.
 Then, open connection settings for Ethernet connection from desktop.